 Turmeric.
 What is it?

-Part of the ginger family, turmeric, has been a staple in Middle Eastern and Asian cooking for thousands of years.
+Part of the ginger family, turmeric is a staple in Middle Eastern and Asian cooking for thousands of years.

 In India, it is commonly used as a home remedy to treat a wide variety of ailments, from stomach aches to arthritis.
 The Chinese utilise turmeric as a topical analgesic, using it for colic, hepatitis and chest pain.

-Since it has woken up, Western science has started to investigate, and confirm what the Indian Ayurveda has known for a very long time, that turmeric really does contain compounds with medicinal properties
+Since it has woken up, Western science has started to investigate, and confirm what the Indian Ayurveda has known for a very. very long time.

-These various compounds are called curcuminoids, the most important one is curcumin,
+Turmeric contains various compounds called curcuminoids, the most important one is curcumin.

 Although the curcumin content of turmeric is only around 3%, curcumin is the main active ingredient in turmeric.
-It is the element that provides powerful anti-inflammatory and strong antioxidant effects
+It’s the element that provides powerful anti-inflammatory and strong antioxidant effects

-The clinical studies on the herb mostly seem to use turmeric extract, that contains mostly the precious curcumin,
+The clinical studies on the herb mostly use turmeric extract.
+It contains most of the precious curcumin,

 As the therapeutic dosages can exceed 1 gram per day.
 It would be rather difficult to reach these levels just by using turmeric in your meals or health smoothies..